PaddlePaddle/Paddle/paddle/framework/backward.md

 4. Building backward operator with `inputs`, `outputs` and forward operator's attributes.

-###Backward Network Building
+### Backward Network Building

 A backward network is a series of backward operators.
 The main idea of building a backward network is creating backward operators in the inverted sequence and append them together one by one.
 There is some corner case need to process specially.

 1. Op

-   when the input forward network is an Op, return its gradient Operator Immediately.
+   When the input forward network is an Op, return its gradient Operator Immediately.
 If all of its outputs are in no gradient set, then return a special `NOP`.

 2. NetOp